 Regulation (EU) 2020/852 of the European Parliament and of the Council of June 18, 2020 on the establishment of a framework to facilitate sustainable investments establishes the obligation to disclose information on how and to what extent the company's activities are associated with economic activities aligned in relation to the objectives of climate change mitigation and adaptation to climate change for the first time for fiscal year 2022, in addition to the information referring to eligible activities required in fiscal year 2021.
 Consequently, the attached NFIS, which is included in the Integrated Report, does not contain comparative information on this matter.
-Furthermore, inasmuch as the information on eligible activities in 2021 was not required to be as detailed as in 2022, the disclosures on eligibility included in the attached NFIS are not strictly comparable.
-The directors of Laboratorios Farmacéuticos Rovi, S.A. have included information on the criteria that, in their opinion, best allow them to comply with the aforementioned obligations, which are defined in section "Taxonomy of the European Union" of the attached NFIS, included in the Report.
-Our conclusion is not modified in respect of this matter.
+On the other hand, to the extent that the information referring to eligible activities in fiscal year 2021 was not required with the same level of detail as in fiscal year 2022, in the attached NFIS the detailed information regarding eligibility is not strictly comparable either.
+Additionally, certain information has been included in respect of which the Directors of the Parent have opted to apply the criteria that, in their opinion, best allow them to comply with the new obligation, and which are those defined in section "Taxonomy of the European Union" section of the attached NFIS.
+Our conclusion has not been modified in relation to this issue.